mess42/pyrate/README.md

 - independently of whether scipy is found or not, there may still be a DLL initialization error: check whether MSVC version of your scipy binaries and the ones of FreeCAD are identical
 - It seems that for windows 64 there is no solution to integrate scipy into FreeCAD in a generic way, see also http://forum.freecadweb.org/viewtopic.php?f=4&t=20674 for a discussion about this issue

 Please test this workflow.
-If there is anything incorrect, please fill an issue.
+If there is anything incorrect, please file an issue.

-Testing
----
->cd pyrate
->python setup.py install --user
->python demos/demo_prism.py

 IRC
 ---